Enter and be in with the chance to win a £10,000 prize and be published in a special edition of the AR alongside all the other finalists

 Founded in 1999 and now running for more than two decades, we are delighted to launch the 22nd edition of the AR Emerging Architecture awards.
 Following two years in Amsterdam, the judging process and award celebrations will be held at the World Architecture Festival in Lisbon which runs from 2 to 4 December.
 The AR Emerging Architecture awards support architects at a key moment in their career, placing them on a global stage and promoting their work to the world.

 For more information and to enter please click here

 This year, we will recognise excellence in an overall body of work: entrants are asked to submit a small portfolio rather than a single completed building.
 Shortlisted projects will be featured in a special edition of the The Architectural Review this November, and all finalists will be presenting their work to our acclaimed judging panel in Lisbon to win the £10,000 prize.

 Finalists will have the opportunity to join the AR editorial team, judges and partners for an exclusive celebratory dinner – and they will also be invited to the WAF gala dinner, attended by 800 senior architects from around the world.

-Danish architect Dorte Mandrup has been announced as the first to join the judging panel for this year’s awards.
+Danish architect Dorte Mandrup was the first judge announced on the panel for this year’s awards.
 Dorte Mandrup’s studio became a finalist in the 2006 AR Emerging Architecture awards for Jægersborg Water Tower, the conversion of an old water tower into a mixed-use development that aimed to strengthen and maintain the tower as a local landmark while integrating new functions, such as student housing and a youth centre.